mmyros/airflow/docs/docker-stack/index.rst

 The Apache Airflow image provided as convenience package is optimized for size, and it provides just a bare minimal set of the extras and dependencies installed and in most cases you want to either extend or customize the image.
-You can see all possible extras in :doc:`extra-packages-ref`.
+You can see all possible extras in :doc:`apache-airflow:extra-packages-ref`.
 The set of extras used in Airflow Production image are available in the `Dockerfile <https://github.com/apache/airflow/blob/2c6c7fdb2308de98e142618836bdf414df9768c8/Dockerfile#L37>`_.